verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 Alright, we're now good to go.

 - Run `yarn start`.
-It should clean, build, print "Hello ES6" and start watching for changes.
+It should print "Hello ES6" and start watching for changes.
 Try modifying `src/index.js` to make sure the  whole task flow is triggered again.

 **Note**: It is possible to prefix task names with `pre` or `post` (like `prebuild`), to trigger tasks before and after others.
 We could have for instance called `clean` in a `prebuild` task instead of chaining the two in one command separated by `&&`.
 This approach makes command lines shorter but I find that it actually reduces readability to have to jump up and down to look for any existing `pre` and `post` tasks when reading through our tasks.